 Modern Buildings (Lotus Temple)

-From the 2nd Century B.C., the Indus Valley Civilisation flourished in the northwest area of the country, which is Pakistan in the present date.
+From the 2nd Century B.C., the Indus Valley Civilisation flourished in the northwest area of the country, which is Pakistan to the present date.
 The evolution towards a sophisticated and civilised culture happened in the Harappan period.
 Roughly dating somewhere from 3200-1200, the history of Indian Art during the Indus Valley civilisation is observed to be influenced by the advancements that happened in Science and Culture.
-The artistic expression of this period can be traced back in Rock paintings and Temple Arts.
+The artistic expression of this period can be traced back to Rock paintings and Temple Arts.
+The people of the Indus valley civilization produced the earliest known Indian art sculptures, from between 2500 and 1800 BCE.
+They were small terracotta and bronze figures depicting animals and humans, like cows, monkeys, and dancing positions.

 In the 12th century, there was a gradual Muslim conquest in India with the establishment of various Islamic States during that time.
-Beautiful influence of Islamic culture came with the invasion of Mughals and other Islamic rulers.
+Islam gradually gained importance in India and under the Mughal Empire, established in the 16th century.
+The beautiful influence of Islamic culture came with the invasion of Mughals and other Islamic rulers.
 With Mughals rule during the 16th century- mid 19th century, changed the entire complexion of the country leaving a lasting impression on India’s Culture, Clothing and especially in Indian Art and Paintings.
-Their influence can be traced with the architecture and monuments built by them during that time like Taj Mahal.
+Their influence can be traced to the architecture and monuments built by them during that time like the Taj Mahal.

 A defining moment in the History of Indian Art, which came during the western influence on the country’s heritage, was with the arrival of Vasco da Gama at the end of the 15th century, who established a direct link with India for trade.
-Slowly and gradually during the 17th century, France, Netherlands and Denmark and England began facilitated trade with India.
+Slowly and gradually during the 17th century, France, Netherlands and Denmark and England began facilitating trade with India.
 With the fall of Maratha rule in the 18th century, European countries started entering India from its different regions.
 The British power expanded with the defeat of Tipu Sultan and by the mid-19th century, the country find itself covered under the British Empire’s governance.
 The western and European influence on India during that time is something that can be experienced in Indian’s culture and art even today.
+This resulted in local artistic traditions merging with foreign influences.
+A romanticized Indian style developed, which exaggerated traditional ornaments to please the European buyers.

 The Independence Era